The harsh reality is that you are extremely unlikely to succeed in your fight against drug and alcohol addiction without going to rehab.

 If you are struggling, call us to discuss your options.

-We can advise you for free on a wide range of services including financing, treatment packaging and referrals.
+We can advise you for free on a wide range of categories relating to addiction service, including financing, treatment packaging and referrals.

 For many people, the idea of an alcohol home detox may seem appealing.

-It is often much more comfortable to withdraw from alcohol in the familiar surroundings of your own home, and this form of treatment can be much cheaper than an inpatient rehab stay.
+It is often much more comfortable to withdraw from alcohol in the familiar surroundings of your own home, and this form of treatment can be much cheaper than addiction inpatient treatment.

 As withdrawing from alcohol in a non-hospital setting can be extremely dangerous, anyone opting for a home detox is subject to strict criteria that must be met in order to receive approval for this treatment.